Carbon Capture, Use, and Storage (CCUS)

 In order to become carbon neutral, it will not be enough to stop emitting CO2, but we will need technology to capture and reuse it, help us to be more efficient, find new ways of generating and consuming energy and create new products from waste.

-We are currently pursuing new technological developments that will allow us to advance the energy transition in an orderly and sustainable manner: Carbon Capture, Storage and Use (CCUS) technology, green hydrogen, e-fuels.
-In addition, should this not be sufficient, we will offset emissions through reforestation and other natural climate solutions to achieve net zero emissions by 2050.
+We are currently pursuing new technological developments that will allow us to advance the energy transition in an orderly and sustainable manner: Carbon Capture, Use, and Storage (CCUS) technology, green hydrogen, e-fuels.
+Additionally, we are exploring other natural climate solutions for reaching net zero emissions by 2050 such as emissions offsetting through reforestation.

 Carbon capture, use, and storage (CCUS) is the set of technological processes aimed at reducing CO2 from the atmosphere by safely capturing and storing it for future use.
 In addition to offering another solution to the gas reduction policy, it brings about the possibility to use it in hydrocarbon recovery processes and other future uses currently under development.